PCSX2/pcsx2/.github/ISSUE_TEMPLATE/bug_report.md

  - GPU: [e.g. GTX 1070]

 **Logs and Dumps**
 Please feel free to attach any logs, block dumps, [gsdump](https://forums.pcsx2.net/Thread-How-to-create-a-proper-GS-dump) etc here.
-If your problem is graphical in nature it is highly recommended that you provide a gdump.
+If your problem is graphical in nature it is highly recommended that you provide a gsdump.